 The Field Education component of the student learning experience has outlined policies relating to the entrance into the field.

 A student in the Social Work Program will have a record of their academic achievements maintained by the Social Work program staff.
 Currently, the Counseling and Social Work Department Assistant ensures that the records are accessible for staff and student access.

-The following information is contained in these records, facilitated by the student's Academic Advisor:
+The following information is limited to, but not an exhaustive list, is contained in these records, facilitated by the student’s Academic Advisor:

-The student would be able to review these records according to the Rights under FERPA Act.
+The student can review these records according to the Rights Under FERPA Act.

 Social Work students have the right to organize in their own interests relating to academic and student affairs.
 Social Work students are invited and encouraged to participate in the Social Work Student Organization (SWSO) coordinated through the student body.
 This organization will allow students to advocate for the needs of Social Work students, provide opportunities for camps-wide events relating to social work and serve to unite the Social Work Program students.
 The organization will have at least 2 Social Work student officers and a social work student representative from each class.
 The Social Work Program staff will serve as advisors for this organization.